Bed bug treatment costs an average of $2,500

 While bed bugs are definitely a common problem, no two infestations are quite the same, so your cost will depend on a few factors.

 The size of the infested area is a primary factor in determining total costs, and the average treatment costs range between $4 and $7.50 per square foot.
 Bed bug infestations in multiple rooms or entire homes increase the treatment scope and complexity.
-In addition to requiring more labor and treatment materials, larger infestations increase the chances of bed bugs in less accessible areas, including inside furniture, within walls, or in other structural elements.

-It’s necessary to cover every potentially infested area—leaving small populations of bed bugs allows them to grow and re-infest.
+It’s necessary to cover every potentially infested area, leaving small populations of bed bugs allows them to grow and re-infest.
 Your bed bug exterminator may charge per room or provide a flat fee for the entire job.
 The number of rooms provides an approximate guideline for bed bug extermination costs, but the square footage in rooms varies between homes, so your total will depend on your home’s specifics.

 Number of Rooms | Average Cost |